 Don’t wait until the day before your race to start thinking about how you’re going to pace your marathon.
 In order to understand marathon pacing, you want to consider it as soon as you begin your marathon training.

-Learning to Pace in Training
+Pre-Race Day: Learn to Pace in Training

 Understanding your marathon goal pace and learning how to pace in training is key to putting all the pieces together come race day.
 So, let’s start with those tips first.

 When I say “know your predicted marathon pace” that doesn’t mean guess!
 With all the race predictors available these days, there is really no reason to go into marathon training completely blind to what a reasonable marathon pace and finishing time would be for you.
 This is doable even if you’ve never run a marathon.

 The best way to figure out your predicted marathon pace is to use a recent race time such as 5k or 10k race.
 Ideally, it would be a time you earned within a few months of the start of your marathon training.
 If you don’t have that, a time trial works really well for determining a predicted marathon finish time.

 This video from my YouTube channel as well as this blog post will tell you exactly what you need to get this figured out.
 Essentially, you’ll put your recent race time or two-mile time trial finish time into the McMillan Calculator (or similar) and it will tell you what your predicted marathon finish time will be (assuming you train properly) along with what per mile pace that equates to.

 Example: 2-mile time trial of 16 minutes equates to a 4:14 marathon or a 9:43 pace.